 - Use bright paper with dark lines for a high contrast cutting line to help with poor oculomotor control and visual distractions.

 - Make lines bolder using a thick black marker.

-- Spring action scissors to help children with difficulty attending to graded scissor motions or attention to opening and closing the scissor blades.
+- Explore different types of scissors based on the need of the individual.
+Spring action scissors to help children with difficulty attending to graded scissor motions or attention to opening and closing the scissor blades.
 This pair is great for kids.